The official Government Right to Buy website

 Cost floor rule – Your discount may be reduced by the ‘cost floor’ rule.
 This may apply if your home has recently been purchased or built by your landlord or they have spent money on repairing or maintaining it.

-Your discount could be reduced to nil if the cost floor is more than the discount.
+Your discount could be reduced to nil if the cost floor is more than the value.
 If this happens, you would pay the full market value for your home.

 The cost floor period for council properties is either: